 The American order only makes sense if it rests upon the many solid principles and ideas inherited from Western Christian civilization.
 Defense of human dignity is only possible by resorting to a rich treasury of many Christian traditions, mores, and standards that buttress true dignity.
 American culture can only be called culture when it is based on a unified canon of many works and literature that helps America define itself.

 Without points of unity, society becomes a mere sand heap of individuals in which all seek their self-interest.
 It has no common goal or purpose other than coordinating the ambitions and gratifications of its members.

 Hence comes the postmodern mania for diversity.
 It is a desire for a pluribus without unity.
 A dictionary definition of diversity is “the condition of being composed of distinct and unlike elements.”
 There are no inner links.
 On the other hand, variety can be defined as a collection of different things of a particular class or same general kind.
 Each item complements the others and helps form a whole.

 What is needed now is a powerful new unum around which a pluribus might form.
 And that unum must involve a return to the well-spring of Christian civilization.
 A return to an order governed by God’s Providence is the only thing powerful enough to make America e pluribus unum again.

 The Imaginative Conservative applies the principle of appreciation to the discussion of culture and politics—we approach dialogue with magnanimity rather than with mere civility.
 Will you help us remain a refreshing oasis in the increasingly contentious arena of modern discourse?
 Please consider donating now.

-Editor’s Note: The featured image is a detail from “The Apotheosis of Washington,” a fresco over the rotunda in the United States Capitol Building, painted by Constantino Brumidi (1805-1880).
-Image courtesy of Wikimedia Commons.
+The featured image is a detail from “The Apotheosis of Washington,” a fresco over the rotunda in the United States Capitol Building, painted by Constantino Brumidi (1805-1880).
+It is in the public domain and appears here courtesy of Wikimedia Commons.